Transfer Credit and WQB Designations

 - Designation sought (W, Q, B-Hum, B-Soc, B-Sci)

 • It is possible to request more than one designation (W, Q and/or B) for transferring courses (although a course can be only one B type-- B-Hum or B-Soc or B-Sci).

 - Supporting documents (full course outlines, assignment lists, etc.).

-- Upon receipt of the request and supporting documentation, the SFU Transfer Credit Coordinator will review to confirm transfer and eligibility, and forward the materials to the UCIL Office for designation review.
+- Upon receipt of the request and supporting documentation, the SFU Transfer Credit Coordinator will review to confirm transfer and eligibility.

-- The UCIL Office will communicate the decision to the Transfer Credit Coordinator, who inform the student as well as update the student's transcript (approved designations will appear in the online BC Transfer Guide or other internal transfer credit databases).
+- The UCIL Office will communicate the decision to the Transfer Credit Coordinator, who will update the student's transcript (approved designations will appear in the online BC Transfer Guide or other internal transfer credit databases).